DemocracyEarth/paper/FAQ/FAQ-en.md

 Non-accredited investors can participate in our public token sale targeted for 2Q 2018.

 <a name="question-7"></a>
-**7 - What cryptocurrencies will be accepted?**
+**7 - What cryptocurrencies will be accepted in the Democracy Earth ICO?**

-For the pre-sale: BTC // BCH // ETH .
+For the pre-sale (opened Feb.
+1st, closed when 50M [token allotment](https://www.dropbox.com/s/ahk6cnseq7lno1r/Democracy%20Earth%20One-Pager%20vfinal.pdf?dl=0) purchased): BTC // BCH // ETH .
 Wire transfers are also acceptable.

-For the ICO: BTC // BCH // ETH // XRP // LTC // XMR // ZEC .
+For the public sale scheduled for 2Q 2018: BTC // BCH // ETH // XRP // LTC // XMR // ZEC .

 <a name="question-8"></a>
 **8 - Where can I receive updates?**